rattaoup/rpukdee.github.io/index.md

 ### About me
 Hi, My name is Rattana Pukdee.
 I'm from Bangkok, Thailand.
 I've just finished my Master's and Bachelor's degree in Mathematics from the [University of Oxford](https://www.maths.ox.ac.uk/).
-Currently, I'm a research intern at [IST Austria](https://ist.ac.at/en/home/) under the supervision of Prof. [Marco Mondelli](https://ist.ac.at/en/research/mondelli-group/). <br>
+Currently, I'm a research intern at [IST Austria](https://ist.ac.at/en/home/) under the supervision of Prof. [Marco Mondelli](https://ist.ac.at/en/research/mondelli-group/), working on theoretical aspect of Neural Network Pruning. <br> From March 2021, I will be a research assistant at [National University of Singapore](https://www.comp.nus.edu.sg/) with Prof.[Bryan Low](https://www.comp.nus.edu.sg/~lowkh/research.html) and will work on Variational Unlearning.
 <br>
-I'm generally interested in understanding tools in machine learning using Mathematics and Statistics, in particular, deep neural network.
-Also, I'm interested in robustness and generalisation of properties of representation learning.
+I'm generally interested in understanding tools in machine learning using Mathematics and Statistics, in particular, Deep Neural Networks.
+Also, I'm interested in robustness and generalisation of machine learning models.

 ### Projects
 1. **Improving Transformation Invariance in Contrastive Representation Learning**<br>